mathieu-benoit/acm-workshop/content/onlineboutique/set-up-onlineboutique-git-repo.md

 EOF
 ```
 {{% notice tip %}}
 We are using the [`edit` user-facing role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) here, to follow the least privilege principle.
-Earlier in this workshop during the ASM installation, we extended the default `edit` role with more capabilities regarding to the Istio resources: `VirtualService`, `Sidecar` and `Authorization` wich will be leveraged in the OnlineBoutique's namespace.
+Earlier in this workshop during the ASM installation, we extended the default `edit` role with more capabilities regarding to the Istio resources: `VirtualService`, `Sidecar` and `Authorization` which will be leveraged in the OnlineBoutique's namespace.
 {{% /notice %}}

 ## Deploy Kubernetes manifests